 The Monument To The Discoveries And Belem Tower

 The Monument to the Discoveries is at the Northern anchorage of the Ponta 25 de Abril.
-This massive project was conceived to honor the five-hundredth anniversary of the death of Henry the Navigator; the monument was constructed in the 1900s took nearly half a century to complete.
+This massive project was conceived to honor the five-hundredth anniversary of the death of Henry the Navigator; the monument was constructed in the 1900s and took nearly half a century to complete.

 Surrounding the large stone sail are Portuguese heroes such as Bartolomeu Dias, the first person to cross the Cape of Good Hope, and Pedro Alvares Cabral, who discovered Brazil.

 A bit further along the Tagus River is Belem Tower, the 16th-century fortification and ceremonial gateway to Lisbon.
 This was also the embarkation point for many Portuguese explorers heading to sea.

 Built in the Manueline style of Architecture (also known as Portuguese late Gothic), the fort on the sea’s edge stands strong these five centuries later.
 Belem Tower was built to protect this crucial port and the Jeronimos Monastery.

 Mosteiro dos Jeronimos (Gothic Monastery) And the Museu de Marinha (Maritime Museum)